Paul Walker: 2009-2013: Return to the Fast & Furious franchise and producer debut

+2013-2015: Final films and planned film roles

-After his death in 2013, three films starring Walker were released; the thriller film Hours (2013), which he also served as an executive producer, the action film Brick Mansions (2014), itself a remake of the French film District 13 (2004).
-He also starred in the action film Furious 7 (2015) but died before he had wrapped up filming.
+After he died in 2013, three films starring Walker were released; the thriller film Hours (2013), which he also served as an executive producer, and in the action film Brick Mansions (2014), itself a remake of the French film District 13 (2004).
+He also starred in Furious 7 (2015), but died before he had wrapped up filming.
 It was originally set to release in 2014, but was pushed back to recreate Walker's likeness.
-At the time of his death, he had completed around 85% of his scenes.
-The filmmakers hired Peter Jackson's Weta Digital visual effects house to complete this, using existing reference materials, Walker's brothers Caleb and Cody, as well as co-star John Brotherton, as stand-ins, and outtakes or older footage, to create an accurate remodel of Walker's face.
-The film was then released in 2015, and Walker won the award for Choice Movie Actor: Action at the 2015 Teen Choice Awards, and was nominated for Choice Movie: Chemistry (shared with Diesel, Johnson, Michelle Rodriguez, Tyrese Gibson, and Ludacris).
+At the time of his death, he had completed about half of his scenes in the movie.
+The filmmakers hired Peter Jackson's Weta Digital visual effects house to recreate Walker's likeness for the remaining scenes.
+To complete Walker's unfinished performance, the filmmakers created approximately 350 visual effects shots.
+About 90 shots used outtakes and archive footage of Walker from previous Fast & Furious films, which underwent digital relighting and compositing to seamlessly integrate them into newly filmed scenes, while the remaining 260 shots featured his brothers, Caleb and Cody Walker, along with co-star John Brotherton, as stand-ins.
+The film was released in 2015.
+Walker posthumously won the award for Choice Movie Actor: Action at the 2015 Teen Choice Awards, and was nominated for Choice Movie: Chemistry (shared with Diesel, Johnson, Michelle Rodriguez, Tyrese Gibson, and Ludacris).
+Brick Mansions (2014) and Furious 7 (2015) were dedicated to Walker's memory.

-Walker was also set to play Dawson Cole in Nicholas Sparks's film adaptation of The Best of Me (2014) and Agent 47 in the film adaptation Hitman: Agent 47 (2015) after wrapping up production of Furious 7 (2015), but died before both productions began.
+Walker was also set to play Dawson Cole in the romantic drama film The Best of Me (2014) and Agent 47 in the video game adaptation film Hitman: Agent 47 (2015) after wrapping up production of Furious 7 (2015), but died before both productions began.
 His roles went to James Marsden and Rupert Friend, respectively.
 It was later revealed Walker declined the role of Superman in Superman Returns (2006), allegedly due to the "Superman curse" and the celebrity associated with the role.

-After Walker's death, the Fast & Furious franchise has paid tributes to him and his character in the movies, such as his character making an off-screen cameo appearance by driving a Nissan Skyline GT-R at the end of F9 (2021), which he also drove in Fast & Furious (2009).
-Archive footage of Walker from Fast Five (2011) was used in Fast X (2023) as a flashback scene.
-He also posthumously received a star on Hollywood Walk of Fame in 2023.

 Personal life

 Raised in a Mormon household, Walker became a non-denominational Christian as an adult.
 He lived in Santa Barbara with his dogs.
-He and Rebecca Soteros, a childhood friend with whom he had an on-and-off relationship, had a daughter named Meadow Rain Walker.
+He and Rebecca Soteros, a childhood friend with whom he had an on-and-off relationship, had a daughter, Meadow Rain Walker.
 Meadow lived with her mother in Hawaii for 13 years and, in 2011, moved to California to live with Walker.
-Vin Diesel, Walker's close friend, is the godfather of Walker's daughter.
+Vin Diesel, Walker's close friend, is Meadow's godfather.
+At the time of his death, Walker was in a relationship with Jasmine Pilchard-Gosnell, whom he began dating when she was 16 and he was 33.